taraw28/ling567-22wi-bcj/labs/lab8/README.md

   `Dogs chase you.'
   ```

 All three sentences parse with bcj-download-og grammar.
-Need to merge that grammar with our lab7 grammar.
+Need to merge that grammar with our lab7 grammar. (has been merged, need to double check merge was done correctly by testing the sentences above)

 From canvas discussion:
 ```